NREL/OpenStudio-user-documentation/docs/comparative_analysis/ParametricStudies.md

 ## Organize and Edit Measures for Project
 To add measures to your project, drag measures from the library to the central panel.

-If you want to learn more about measures check out the [About Measures](../measures/AboutMeasures.md) section.
+If you want to learn more about measures, check out the [About Measures](../measures/AboutMeasures.md) section.

 There are three types of measures: